Anaplan Use-Case 4: Linear Interpolation

 User requirements call for user input and linear interpolation of market share information.

-In an ideal world, if Anaplan permitted, it would be great to see the user input values under first and last years and the system populate (interpolated) values for all the intermediate years, both in the same data grid.
+In an ideal world, if Anaplan permitted, it would be great to see the user input values under first and last years in a data grid and the system populate (interpolate) values for all the intermediate years in the same data grid.
 However, in the real world (of Anaplan), we cannot force a line-item to accept both user input (for some years) and calculated values (for the other years).
 The line-item can either be formula-based or user input, but not both.
-Hence, we need to create two different line-items — one for the user input and the other for the calculated values.
+Hence, we need to create two different line-items — one for the user input and the other for the calculated (interpolated) values.

 For linear interpolation, we would need to subtract the first value from the last value and divide the difference by the number of intervals between the two years (i.e., 9) to get the increment amount.
 For example, the increment amount for USA is 4.44%, as shown below.

-The increment amount would then be added to the value of the prior year to calculate the value for a given year.
+The increment amount would then be added to the value of the prior year to compute the value for the given year.

 Implementation